IIIF/api/source/presentation/4.0/model.md

 #### Transforms
 {: #Transforms}

-An operation to apply a transformation to a resource.
+An operation to apply a transformation to a resource to generate a Specific Resource.
 Transforms are specified by the [transform](#transform) property on a Specific Resource.
 In the context of Scenes, transforms are carried out on a resource in the implicit or explicit local coordinate space of the resource, and are performed prior to painting that resource into any subsequent coordinate space.

 __Properties__<br/>
 All Transforms _MUST_ have the following properties: [type](#type).<br/><br/>